Viccccz/SKR-CTF/Tutorial(WarmUp)/Beginner-Reverse-1/README.md

 _#Warmups_<br>
 _#Beginner_<br>

-Warm Up for Reverse Engineering Category: Find the password to get the flag!
+Warm Up for Reverse Engineering Category: Find the password to get the flag!<br>
+The c source file is [here](../beginner.c).

 ## Solution